 Production System: Operational

 Assurance Testing System (ATS): Operational

 Scheduled Maintenance Build

 A routine system maintenance build is scheduled every Sunday from 1:00 a.m. to 7:00 a.m., Eastern.

 New WSDLs will be installed in the MeF test environment (ATS) on November 4, 2013.
-These new WSDLs will also be required for MeF Production when it reopens for Processing Year 2014, which is planned sometime in January 2014.
+These new WSDLs will also be required for MeF Production when it reopens for Processing Year 2014, which is scheduled for January 13, 2014.
 Please note that starting November 4th you will be using the "la.alt" (https://la.alt.www4.irs.gov/a2a/mef ) URL for ATS and "la main" (https://la.www4.irs.gov/a2a/mef ) URL for Production environments.

 If you would like to receive the new WSDLs please send an email to MeF Mailbox (email@example.com).
 The email request must include your company name and ETIN/EFIN.
 The required WSDLs will be sent to you as soon as it is verified that you are a valid software developer, transmitter or State user.

 Transition to the new Integrated Enterprise Portal (IEP) for MeF (updated 10:30 a.m., EST on 10/15/2013)

 IRS is in the process of completing a multi-year upgrade to the on-line portal infrastructure.
 The MeF application version and current supported schemas will not change as part of this migration.
 The first phase of the IRS portal upgrade was the transition to a new IRS.gov in August 2012.
 The second phase supports all registered user applications and was implemented over the Labor Day weekend, with full operation on September 3, 2013.
 All software developers, transmitters and states need to make changes to transition from the RUP to the new Integrated Enterprise Portal (IEP).